Equality delivery system

 They will also help us demonstrate how we are meeting our statutory duties.

-The Equality, Diversity and Inclusion Working Group will monitor progress of the equality objectives, how they are being mainstreamed and how risks to delivery will be identified and addressed.
+We will continue to monitor progress of the equality objectives and how risks to delivery will be identified and addressed.

 | Outcome | Objective | Action | Completion date |